Fathimath Dhiyana Saeed

 She was previously the Maldives’ Attorney General, and also served as the Maldivian Government’s Envoy for South Asia.

 She holds a master's degree in Law from the Graduate School of Law and Politics, Osaka University, Japan.
-She has a PhD from Leicester University, UK.

-She is the first female to hold this position, as well as the youngest person on the post.

 Early years and education

 Dhiyana Saeed was born in Hithadhoo (modern Addu City), Maldives.
 She obtained her primary and secondary education in the Maldives.
 In 2000, she acquired a Bachelor's Degree in Law (LLB) from the University of Tasmania in Australia.
-In 2004, she earned a Master's Degree in Law (LLM) from the Graduate School of Law and Politics, Osaka University, Japan.
+In 2004, she earned a Master's Degree in Law (LLM) from the Graduate School of Law and Politics at Osaka University, Japan.

 Politics

-Fathimath Dhiyana Saeed is a founding member of the Dhivehi Rayyithunge Party and has served as a member of its Executive Council.
-Later, she joined the Jumhoory Party and was elected the Leader of its Women’s Wing.
+Dhiyana Saeed is a founding member of the Dhivehi Rayyithunge Party and has served as a member of its Executive Council.
+Later, she joined the Jumhooree Party and was elected the Leader of its Women’s Wing.
 During these political stints, she has been a vocal proponent for legal reforms, human rights and gender issues as well as the consolidation of democratic governance in the Maldives.